 This tender and fluffy almond flour chocolate cake is sweetened with honey.
-It's moist, delicious, and easy to make - simply mix the ingredients in one bowl, pour the batter into a greased pan, and bake.
+It's moist, delicious, and easy to make.

 This wonderful cake is made with just a few ingredients, and when I don't frost it, I consider it quite appropriate for breakfast or a snack!
 Cakes made with almond flour can be just as fluffy and delicious as cakes made with white flour, and this cake is the perfect example.
 It's tender, moist, and chocolatey.